gbrl12/Brick/README.md

 That's all!
 Actually not.
 Did you remember the directory structure earlier?
 Well, when we create a new Event, the corresponding class must be in the `src/Events` directory.
-That's way, our Brick will know the existence of our Event ( it will be the same for Services and Commands).
+That's way, our Brick will know the existence of our Event ( it will be the same for Services).

 ### Adding a Service